ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 SHOULD be able to migrate and change their identifiers as stratum topologies or network configuration changes occur.

-The specification MUST have support for servers to notify clients that the service is unavailable, and clients MUST have clearly defined behaviours honouring this signalling.
-In addition to this servers SHOULD be able to communicate to clients that they should reduce their query interval rate when the server is under high bandwidth or has reduced capacity.
+The protocol MUST have the capability for servers to notify clients that the service is unavailable, and clients MUST have clearly defined behaviours honouring this signalling.
+In addition servers SHOULD be able to communicate to clients that they should reduce their query interval rate when the server is under high bandwidth or has reduced capacity.

 Clients SHOULD re-establish connections with servers at an interval to prevent attempting to maintain connectivity to a dead host and give network operators the ability to move traffic away from hosts in a timely manner.

-The specification SHOULD have provisions for deployments where Network Address Translation occurs, and define behaviours when NAT rebinding occurs.
+The protocol SHOULD have provisions for deployments where Network Address Translation occurs, and define behaviours when NAT rebinding occurs.
 This should also not compromise any DDoS mitigation(s) that the protocol may define.

 ## Algorithms

-Algorithms describing functions such as clock filtering, selection and clustering SHOULD be omitted from the protocol specification; the specification should instead only provide what is necessary to describe protocol semantics and normative behaviours.
+The use of algorithms describing functions such as clock filtering, selection and clustering SHOULD have agility, allowing for implementations to develop and deploy new algorithms independantly.
+Signalling of algorithm use or preference SHOULD NOT be transmitted by servers.

 The working group should consider creating a separate informational document to describe an algorithm to assist with implementation, and to consider adopting future documents which describe new algorithms as they are developed.
 Specifying client algorithms separately from the protocol allows will allow NTPv5 to meet the needs of applications with a variety of network properties and performance requirements.
-It also allows for innovation in implementations without sacrificing basic interoperability.

 ## Timescales